f5devcentral/f5-agility-labs-automation/docs/class07/terraform-2.rst

      }
    }

-Once the partition is select you should observe their is a pool named "web_pool" and there is a single pool member.
+Once the partition is selected you should observe there is a pool named "web_pool" and there is a single pool member.
 In the next step we will increase the number of NGINX nodes and you will see the change reflected on the BIG-IP.